-North Augusta High School Principal, John Murphy, was proud to open the new freshman and activity building on Monday, November 7, 2017.
+North Augusta High School Principal, John Murphy, proudly opened the new freshman and activity building on Monday, November 7, 2017.
 He feels that the construction of the building is going really great and that the students will adjust to the building and love it.

-“Entities moved will include the freshmen academy, JROTC, art, culinary arts, engineering design, robotics, guidance, and administration.”
+“Entities moved includes the freshmen academy, JROTC, art, culinary arts, engineering design, robotics, guidance, and administration.”
 Murphy stated.

-Also on the base floor, is the new cafeteria full of the most modern tables and chairs a school can have, and new canteen rooms and lunch lines to make lunch run smoother.
+Also on the base floor, the new cafeteria is full of the most modern tables and chairs a school can have, and new canteen rooms and lunch lines that make lunch run smoother.
 The new kitchens have state of the art appliances for top notch food.

-“There will also be a Jackets’ Nest School store.
+“There will also be a Jackets’ Nest School Store.
 This is a a school store for Beta Club and National Honor Society students to earn credits by working.
-All products provide by the Yellow Jacket Surplus, and will include items such as book bags, school materials, and North Augusta High School merchandise,” said John Murphy.
+All products are provided by the Yellow Jacket Surplus, and will include items such as book bags, school materials, and North Augusta High School merchandise,” said John Murphy.

 On the second floor there are classrooms, conference rooms, waiting areas, and a library.
-Classes moving to the new building will include predominantly freshmen classrooms.
+Classes in the new building will include predominantly freshmen classrooms.